Athens, Georgia Car Accident Lawyer

 - Itemized receipts of all miscellaneous expenses you faced related to the injury, like the cost of bandages and over-the-counter medication;

-- Testimony from a mental health care provider discussing your emotional and psychological trauma related to the accident and how it affects your quality of life
+- Testimony from a mental health care provider discussing your emotional and psychological trauma related to the accident and how it affects your quality of life; and

 - Testimonies from loved ones, journal entries, and any other documentation that shows how you are suffering from a reduced ability to enjoy the activities you once enjoyed because of the injury.

 Will I Have to Go to Court?

 If you file a personal injury lawsuit to recover compensation for your damages, you could have to go to court.
 Often, victims are advised to take this action when it becomes clear they will not be able to reach a settlement with the negligent parties’ insurance providers, and the two-year statute of limitations on their claim is drawing near.